CongducPham/LowCostLoRaGw/gw_full_latest/3GDongle/loranga/README.md

 	CFLAGS=-DPABOOST -DMAX_DBM=14

-Then, run the scripts/basic_config_gw.sh to both configure your gateway and compile the loga_gateway program.
+Then, run the scripts/basic_config_gw.sh to both configure your gateway and compile the lora_gateway program.

 Starting Internet connection
 ----------------------------